-Since plugins cannot be installed in Jive Cloud, Coveo Cloud cannot index permissions for this content.
-By default, your Jive Cloud source starts a refresh every 15 minutes to index Jive file changes (additions, modifications, or deletions).
+Since plugins can’t be installed in Jive Cloud, Coveo Cloud can’t index permissions for this content.

-Since the refreshes do not take into account recently deleted Jive items (among other things), a source rescan or rebuild is required to capture all source content changes (see Edit a Source Schedule: [SourceName] - Panel).
+Since the refreshes don’t take into account recently deleted Jive items (among other things), a source rescan or rebuild is required to capture all source content changes (see Edit a Source Schedule).

-While most of the parameters can be configured through the Add/Edit a Jive Cloud Source panel, other parameters, such as rarely used parameters or new parameters that are not yet editable through the user interface, can only be changed or added in the JSON configuration (see Edit a Source JSON Configuration: [SourceName] - Panel, Add a Hidden Source Parameter, and Jive Source JSON Modification).
+While most of the parameters can be configured through the Add/Edit a Jive Cloud Source panel, other parameters, such as rarely used parameters or new parameters that aren’t yet editable through the user interface, can only be changed or added in the JSON configuration (see Edit a Source JSON Configuration, Add a Hidden Source Parameter, and Jive Source JSON Modification).

 If you have issues with file download requests timing out too early for larger files, you may want to add a

 |Jive Cloud version||Latest cloud version||Following available Jive Cloud releases|

 Takes place every hour by default.
 A rescan or rebuild is required to retrieve:

 |Content security options||Determined by source permissions||

 When adding a source, select the Jive Cloud option.

 In the Add/Edit a Jive Cloud Source panel, the Configuration tab is selected by default.
 It contains your source’s general and authentication information, as well as other parameters.